Yutingggggggg/dsa4264_geospatial/technical-report-template.md

 *In this subsection, you should explain what is the key business problem that you are trying to solve through your data science project.
 You should aim to answer the following questions:*

 * *What is the problem that the business unit faces?
 Be specific about who faces the problem, how frequently it occurs, and how it affects their ability to meet their desired goals.*
+The Ministry of Transport's (MOT) Land Division, specifically the Public Transportation team, is in charge of examining the overall planning for public tranportation routes and to find ways to optimise them for cost and coverage.
+Due to budget constraints, failing to optimise Singapore's bus routes could lead to the team being unable to finance other bus routes in Singapore that better meet the commuters' needs.

 * *What is the significance or impact of this problem?
 Provide tangible metrics that demonstrate the cost of not addressing this problem.*

 * *Why is data science / machine learning the appropriate solution to the problem?*

+Manually identifying which bus routes have enough "overlap" with MRT lines is imprecise and time-consuming.
+Data science / machine learning can be used to systematically and efficiently identify which trunk services overlap, and to what extent, with MRT lines.
+This analysis could also be extended to future lines that are being released, such as the Jurong Region Line.

 ### 2.2 Success Criteria

 *In this subsection, you should explain how you will measure or assess success for your data science project.
 You need to specify at least 2 business and/or operational goals that will be met if this project is successful.
 Business goals directly relate to the business’s objectives, such as reduced fraud rates or improved customer satisfaction.
 Operational goals relate to the system’s needs, such as better reliability, faster operations, etc.*

+Success would be identifying at least 2 to 3 routes that can be either entirely removed, or partially rerouted, to better streamline public transportation operations, which would enable the MOT's Public Transportation team to free up funding for 3 proposed bus routes that are needed in response to public demand.

+(need to include metrics on how to evaluate whether a route should be re-routed & how a new route is decided)

 ### 2.3 Assumptions